 4. PLAY!
 NO SCREENS - NO STRUCTURE - ALL DAY LONG

-On February 3, 2021, allow your students to spread their toys out around the room or take the kids outside and just PLAY!
+on the day you pick from August 15th - September 15th, 2021, allow your students to spread their toys out around the room or take the kids outside and just PLAY!

 Don't organize anything for your students.